Abbreviations : Report Help

 Although the IRES is distantly related to the type II IRES, it has been designated as type III.
 The 5′-UTR contains a 5′-terminal hairpin, two putative pseudoknots, and a short (c.
 40 nt) pyrimidine-rich (i.e. not a pure poly-C) tract upstream of the IRES.
 The cre is located in the 3D region.
 Nucleotide sequence identity between different HAV strains is generally greater than 80%.

 The deduced polyprotein is of 2,227–2,230 amino acids.
-The polyprotein contains only a single proteinase (3Cpro).
-There is no clearly defined L protein, and 2A has no proteolytic activity.
+The 2A protein has unknown function.
 The primary cleavage of the polyprotein occurs at the 2A/2B junction, and is catalyzed by 3Cpro.
 The 1D/2A cleavage may be directed by an unknown cellular protease, or the VP1 protein may be subject to C-terminal trimming as in cardioviruses.
 Replication in cell culture occurs slowly, with little CPE, and with low yields of virus compared to most other picornaviruses.
 The IRES differs from those of other picornaviruses in that its activity is dependent on intact eIF-4G.

 Members of Hepatovirus A belong to a single serotype and are highly conserved in their antigenic properties.
 Most antibodies are directed against a single, conformationally defined immunodominant antigenic site that is comprised of aa residues of the VP3 and VP1 proteins on the surface of the virion. eHAV which circulates in host blood is protected from neutralization by a cell-derived envelope.
 No serological data are available on hepatoviruses B-I.

-Members of a species of the genus Hepatovirus share a common genome organization.
+Members of a species of the genus Hepatovirus:

 The divergence (number of differences per site between sequences) of members of different Hepatovirus species ranges from 0.18–0.40 for P1 and 0.19–0.49 for 3CD.